ridwaanhall/Phishing-Detection-Project/README.md

 ## Project Board - Step by Step in 3 months

-project is about **Phishing Domain Detection** using **Machine Learning Technology** in the domain of **Cyber Security**.
+This project is about **Phishing Domain Detection** using **Machine Learning Technology** in the domain of **Cyber Security**.
 The document outlines the problem statement, the approach, the evaluation metrics, the submission requirements, and the dataset link for your project.

 To start the project in 3 months, you can follow this tentative plan: